operate-first/training/courses/course-open_source_basics/README.md

-# opensource
+# Open Source Basics

-This repo consists of jupyter notebook created for opensource enablement
+This directory makes up a Jupyter Book for the course "Open Source Basics."